aik6980/fj2021_game/master/Assets/Audio/audio readme.txt

 GULLS:
 	On islands in day time, every 5 seconds, 50% chance to play a random gull sound, attenuation distance should be long, like 500m

+CRICKETS:
+	On islands at night loop it. attenuation distance should just cover the island.

 FOOTSTEPS:
 	Select one at random when the player moves on land, emitting from the player character, that's all!